Share price at 16:35

 *Cautionary Statement: The potential quantity and grade of the Additional Resource Targets is conceptual in nature, there has been insufficient prospecting work to estimate a mineral resource and it is uncertain if further prospecting will result in defining a mineral resource

-While lithium is the Project's main focus, it also has the capacity to produce other minerals, such as quartz and feldspar, which are in significant demand from the large ceramic and glass industries present in Portugal and Spain.
+While lithium is the Project's main focus, it also has the capacity to produce other minerals, such as feldspar and quartz, which are in significant demand from the large ceramic and glass industries present in Portugal and Spain.
 In support of its plans to produce these minerals alongside lithium, Savannah published its maiden resource estimate for quartz and feldspar in the Grandao orebody in September 2019.

 Deposit